Jobs that might not exist in 50 years

 Mail sorter, letter carrier, and clerks

-As early as 2016, the New York Post was already reporting that pilots were likely to find their jobs on the chopping block, thanks to competition from robots.
+As early as 2016, the New York Post had already been reporting that pilots were likely to find their jobs on the chopping block, thanks to competition from robots.
 Autopilot features have long supported pilots in the air—in fact, pilots generally assume control of their airplanes only during takeoff and landing.
 Those two tasks, however, are being taught to their mechanical competitors, and it's likely that both humans and cargo will soon be shuttled around in pilotless planes.

 Bill, account collector

 Few people will miss hearing from bill collectors and account agents, like the kind who call to bug you when you don't pay up.
-Love them or not, USA Today offers evidence that the middle-class job is already disappearing, thanks to the rise of software and automation that can perform the same task.
+Love them or not, USA Today offers evidence that this middle-class job is already disappearing, thanks to the rise of software and automation that can perform the same task.
 Another culprit: the global consolidation of overseas collection agencies.